 Christ the King Catholic Cathedral, Reykjavik

-In the late afternoon of our visit to Iceland day seven, we visited the Roman Catholic Cathedral of Christ the King on Tungata, Reykjavik, where there were the Embassies of various countries, including Russia and France.
+In the late afternoon of our visit to Iceland day seven, we visited the Roman Catholic Cathedral of Christ the King on Tungata, Reykjavik, where there were the Embassies of various countries, including Russia, India, France and Canada.

 Another thing we found was that Icelanders LOVE ice-cream - we found an ice-cream parlour on Grandagarður, by the name of Valdis which was an ice-cream lovers delight!